finapps/ruby-client/README.md

 require 'rubygems' # not necessary with ruby 1.9 but included for completeness require 'finapps'

-# put your own credentials here
+# replace with your own credentials here
 company_identifier = 'my-company-identifier'
 company_token = 'my-company-token'